 The bottom line for us is that the factors that make DAM useful for remote workers can make it easier for everyone else.
 Having everything centralized, easily accessible at any time of the day, and easy to search through is an advantage for anyone who regularly deals with digital files.

-Now is a good time to make your infrastructure fit for the coming growth efforts and CELUM would like to accompany you on this journey.
+Now is a good time to make your infrastructure fit for the coming growth efforts, and CELUM would like to accompany you on this journey.
 We have made our Digital Asset Management solution as accessible and flexible as possible.
-With this flexibility, the new ContentHub is ready to serve customers of all sizes: From individual teams to SMEs and large companies.
+With this flexibility, we are ready to serve customers of all sizes: From individual teams to SMEs and large companies.